Engineering: Interdisciplinary engineering

-Geological engineering

-Geological engineering is associated with anything constructed on or within the Earth.
-This discipline applies geological sciences and engineering principles to direct or support the work of other disciplines such as civil engineering, environmental engineering, and mining engineering.
-Geological engineers are involved with impact studies for facilities and operations that affect surface and subsurface environments, such as rock excavations (e.g. tunnels), building foundation consolidation, slope and fill stabilization, landslide risk assessment, groundwater monitoring, groundwater remediation, mining excavations, and natural resource exploration.

 Practice

-One who practices engineering is called an engineer, and those licensed to do so may have more formal designations such as Professional Engineer, Chartered Engineer, Incorporated Engineer, Ingenieur, European Engineer, or Designated Engineering Representative.
+One who practices engineering is called an engineer, and those licensed to do so may have more formal designations such as Professional Engineer, Chartered Engineer, Incorporated Engineer, Ingenieur, European Engineer.
+There can also be what is called by the FAA a Designated Engineering Representative.

 Methodology

-In the engineering design process, engineers apply mathematics and sciences such as physics to find novel solutions to problems or to improve existing solutions.
+In the engineering design process, engineers apply mathematics and the physical sciences to find novel solutions to problems or to improve existing solutions.
 Engineers need proficient knowledge of relevant sciences for their design projects.
 As a result, many engineers continue to learn new material throughout their careers.

 If multiple solutions exist, engineers weigh each design choice based on their merit and choose the solution that best matches the requirements.
 The task of the engineer is to identify, understand, and interpret the constraints on a design in order to yield a successful result.
 It is generally insufficient to build a technically successful product, rather, it must also meet further requirements.

 Constraints may include available resources, physical, imaginative or technical limitations, flexibility for future modifications and additions, and other factors, such as requirements for cost, safety, marketability, productivity, and serviceability.
 By understanding the constraints, engineers derive specifications for the limits within which a viable object or system may be produced and operated.